 Usage of any phone or computer (belonging to a student or the department) for personal purposes is strictly prohibited during scheduled clinical hours.
-Students may use their personal phones during breaks.
+Students may use their personal phones during breaks, outside of the department and patient care areas.
 Students needing a mode of emergency communication with others should distribute the department phone # to friends/family/childcare providers, etc. In the rare circumstance that a student must use any phone or computer for personal purposes, they need to receive approval from the supervising technologist.